vic-ma/howtodismantle.github.io/_posts/2025-03-01-Lights-On-A-Step-by-Step-Guide-to-Designing-a-Pick-by-Light-System-with-Captron-and-Peakboard.md

 Here's how it works:
 1. Begin the MQTT message with some static text.
 2. Loop over the order items from the order table.
-As long as the `State` is `A` (meaning "active"), we create a new segment to switch the light on.
+If the `State` of an item is `A`, that means it's active.
+For active items, we create a new segment to switch the light on.
 3. We look up the index of the table entry in the warehouse bin table to get the bin number.
-4. The segment is built with a placeholder template that replaces the start and end LED.
-The start and end LED numbers are looked up from the WareHouse bin tables, according to the bin index.
+4. We create the segment element by using a placeholder template and filling in the start and end LED.
+The start and end LED numbers are retrieved from the warehouse bin tables, according to the bin index.
 5. Close the JSON array.
-6. Send out the JSON command to the MQTT broker.
+6. Send the JSON command to the MQTT broker.

 Here's the JSON with the placeholders in it: